-The man who Conor McGregor allegedly wanted to attack on the UFC team bus now wants to fight him this year
+The man Conor McGregor is accused of targeting in the UFC bus attack now wants to fight him this year

 What’s more, the championship belt that Nurmagomedov won earlier this month had previously been stripped from the waist of McGregor.

-The Irish striker won the lightweight belt in 2016 when he knocked out former champion Eddie Alvarez at UFC 205, but he failed to defend the title.
+The Irish striker won the lightweight belt in 2016 when he knocked out the former champion Eddie Alvarez at UFC 205, but he failed to defend the title.

-UFC then confirmed the title would instead be on the line for the Nurmagomedov vs. Iaquinta bout.
+UFC then confirmed the title would be on the line for Nurmagomedov’s bout against Iaquinta.

 Now, Nurmagomedov wants to fight the former king, McGregor, this year.

-“We’re talking, but if it takes too long, I don’t want to do that,” Nurmagomedov said at a Q&A event in Russia, according to Forbes.
+“We’re talking, but if it takes too long, I don’t want to do that,” Nurmagomedov said at a question-and-answer event in Russia, according to Forbes.
 “If he wants to fight this year, then we can fight.
 Otherwise, I don’t know.
 We won’t wait long.
-I want to fight Conor and if he can fight, I will fight him.”
+I want to fight Conor, and if he can fight, I will fight him.”

-A bout between Nurmagomedov and McGregor was once described by UFC boss Dana White as “the biggest fight out there” – and that was before McGregor’s alleged attack earlier this month.
+A bout between Nurmagomedov and McGregor was once described by White as “the biggest fight out there” – and that was before the attack earlier this month.

-McGregor reportedly stormed a UFC press conference and was recorded on video throwing a dolly trolley at a bus carrying UFC fighters on April 5.
+McGregor is accused of storming a UFC press conference, with authorities identifying him on video throwing a dolly trolley at a bus carrying UFC fighters on April 5.

-The wild fight resulted in a smashed window and the hospitalisation of two athletes.
-McGregor turned himself in to police, was charged with three counts of assault and one of criminal mischief, and released on a $50,000 bail after appearing in a New York City court on April 6.
+The wild fight resulted in a smashed window and injured two athletes.
+McGregor turned himself in to the police, was charged with three counts of assault and one of criminal mischief, and was released on a $50,000 bond after appearing in a New York City court on April 6.
 He is due back in court on June 14.

 - source